Pages

 My Dad had been born and raised in Brooklyn, New York, just like Mortimer Levitt was.
 Mortimer's father was a busker on Coney Island, which was one of my father's favorite childhood places, even if, like Mortimer, my Dad could rarely afford to pay for its legendary amusements.
 For his part, Mortimer would go down to Coney Island and stand with his father outside the district's music halls and listen to the songs coming from musicians inside, but he never could afford to pay to go in and listen as a legitimate audience member.

 Years later, after he made a small fortune selling custom-made shirts, Mortimer and his second wife, Austrian-born Annemarie "Mimi" Gratzinger Levitt, decided to plow their money into the arts.
 At first, it was the usual stuff for wealthy New Yorkers, who had plenty of options in terms of local arts endeavors to support.
-But Mortimer never could shake that feeling of exclusion he'd felt, standing on the sidewalk outside Coney Island's music halls, never being able to pay their ticket prices to get inside.
+But Mortimer never could shake that feeling of exclusion he'd felt, standing on the sidewalk outside Coney Island's music halls.

-Mortimer recalled that even standing outside, he still enjoyed listening to the music.
+Mortimer recalled that even out in the open air, he still enjoyed listening to the music.
 And so when town leaders near their Connecticut place started talking about a new bandshell, the Levitts embraced the idea.
 And things took off from there: Outdoor.
 Music.
 That anybody can enjoy, whether they could afford to pay an entrance fee or not.

 Today, the Levitt pavilions like to say they provide "free" music.
 But that's not really true, is it?
 Nothing is free, and especially not music by relatively professional musicians in modern, well-landscaped, and handicap-accessible venues boasting the latest high-tech amplification and lighting systems.
 So the Levitt's organization provides a lot of money, and individual pavilions raise the rest they need to pay their expenses, which always includes paying the musicians they host.
 The Levitts wanted their idea to not only benefit audiences, but also support musicians and their craft.